Join the render farm

 This guide explains how to add a PC or server (called a render node) to ChunkyCloud.

-The API key is used to identify users and give us a way to exclude malicious users.
+The Node Token is used to identify nodes and give us a way to identify and exclude malicious nodes.
 In the future, it will also be used to give you credits for rendering that you can then use to create render jobs.

 Until this is ready, you can render as much as you want (but please keep it fair).